 Q: Without grades or exams, how do students earn college credit?

 A: Each degree program is broken down into 20 goals, which contain between 5-8 competencies each.
-One example of a competency might be, “Can analyze a problem and present recommendations in writing.”
-Another example of a competency is, “Can use information effectively to accomplish a specific purpose.”
+One example of a competency is, “Can analyze a problem and present recommendations in writing.”
+Another example: “Can use information effectively to accomplish a specific purpose.”
 After demonstrating mastery—the equivalent of earning an A in a traditional college course—of each group of competencies, students achieve a “goal” and earn real college credits.
 Twenty goals and 120 competencies later, the student is awarded a degree and diploma from Southern New Hampshire University.

 Q: Where did the name “Studio Learning” come from?